 Time Values for the Timeline for an access unit not immediately preceded by an adaptation layer packet may be inferred.

-The unitsPerTick of the timeline shall be 1 and the unitsPerSecond shall be as signalled by the Timeline Tick Rate value carried in the transport stream adaptation layer.

-Clause 11 also defines the format of the Timeline Selector and how a TV Device uses the information embedded within the Timeline Selector string to determine the location and identity of the Timeline in the broadcast signalling.
+Clause 11 also defines the format of the Timeline Selector and how a TV Device uses the information embedded within the Timeline Selector string to determine the location and identity of the Timeline in the broadcast signalling and how to derive the Time Values, unitsPerTick and unitsPerSecond of the Timeline.

 5.3.7 MPEG DASH: Period relative Timeline